Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-1/lecture-4-tables-list/tables-list-notes.md

 # Tables and Lists
+## The why

-* What is the problem we are tyring to solve
+* What is the problem we are tyring to solve with tables?
     * We want o orginize data  in a way that is easy to understand
-    * display information like stock prices, sports scores, invoice data, and more.
+    * Display information like stock prices, sports scores, invoice data, and more.
 This data is tabular in nature, meaning that a table is often the best way of presenting the data.

 ## Table elements